-Summary of Incentive Compensation Design and Payouts for Fiscal 2019
+Summary of Incentive Compensation Design and Payouts for Fiscal 2020

-- Annual Cash Incentive Awards: The annual cash incentive plan for fiscal 2019 utilized a combination of: (1) financial performance goals, weighted 80% of an award, based on net income after tax ("NIAT") weighed 60% and operating income ("OI") margin weighted 40%; and (2) individual performance goals, weighted 20% of an award.
+- Annual Cash Incentive Awards: The annual cash incentive plan for fiscal 2020 utilized a combination of three financial performance goals: (1) operating income dollars (OI\$) weighed 40% of an award, (2) gross profit dollars (GP\$) weighted 30% and (3) net working capital days (NWCD) weighted 30%.
+The design included a discretionary modifier, which permitted the Compensation Committee to adjust the amount of the final payout up to plus or minus 20% to recognize critical performance factors and industry conditions, either for all NEOs as a group or separately.
 The Compensation Committee believes that the design reflects the Company's business strategy, and effectively drives behaviors and decisions consistent with the Company's financial goals.
-Retaining these financial performance goals for fiscal 2019 reinforced the focus on profitable growth by rewarding growth in net income while maintaining an appropriate amount of sensitivity to the developments in operating margin profile.
-The actual payout for the fiscal 2019 annual cash incentive awards was 86.63% of target. - Long-term Performance Share Unit Awards: The performance share unit awards granted in fiscal 2017, which had a performance period of fiscal 2017-2019 and vested at the end of fiscal 2019, was based on relative economic profit weighted 50% and absolute Return on Capital Employed weighted 50% with relative total shareholder return ("TSR") as a modifier.
-The actual payout for the fiscal 2017-2019 performance share unit awards was 29% of target.
+The goals for fiscal 2020 reinforced the focus on profitable growth by rewarding growth in operating income while maintaining an appropriate amount of sensitivity to the developments in gross margin and efficiency in the use of working capital.
+Based on the impact of COVID-19, the difficult working environment and individual contributions by the NEOs relative to their peers, the Compensation Committee applied a discretionary modifier of +10% to Messrs.
+Gallagher and Liguori's payout, but did not modify the payouts for the other NEOs.
+The resulting payout for the fiscal 2020 annual cash incentive awards was 59.89% of target for Messrs.
+Gallagher and Liguori and 49.89% of target for the other NEOs. - Long-term Performance Share Unit Awards: The performance share unit awards granted in fiscal 2018, which had a performance period of fiscal 2018-2020 and vested at the end of fiscal 2020, was based on relative economic profit weighted 50% of an award and absolute Return on Capital Employed weighted 50% with relative total shareholder return ("TSR") as a modifier.
+The actual payout for the fiscal 2018-2020 performance share unit awards was 24.1% of target.